-- Temporally, because you have enumerated construction-phase impacts in a separate impact, this impact will begin after construction and continue for the duration of the site (expected to be 20 years). - For the initial assessment you analyze the two stretches road that you know trucks must use and estimate that all negative impacts will accrue within 0.25 mile radius of the road (your final route and impact area will be refined and updated later on). - Therefore, the negative impacts will flow to those who live, work, and/or recreate within 0.25 miles of that known road. - In that area, you determine that 20% is classified as disadvantaged communities per DOE's working definition. - You use EJScreen 2.0 to assess existing burdens by drawing the truck route and perform an analysis, which shows that the disadvantaged communities along this route score in the highest percentile of the EJ indices for PM 2.5 and ozone.
+- transport.
+You note that the only residents within 0.5mi of the road are those living near (within 0.5mi) the capture facility. - Therefore, the negative impacts will flow to those who live, work, and/or recreate within 0.5 miles of the capture facility.
+In that area, you determine that 65% is classified as disadvantaged communities per DOE's working definition. - You use DOE's working definition and EJScreen 2.0 to assess existing burdens within this area, which shows that the disadvantaged communities score in the highest percentile of the EJ indices for PM 2.5 and ozone.
 The non-disadvantaged communities also score high but to varying or lesser degrees.
-You overlay your expected increase in emissions with this map and discuss how your negative impacts add to already high burdens, which motivates additional work to consider ways to mitigate and avoid this impact to the greatest extent possible. - Further analysis and assessment of cumulative burdens also shows that a nearby community has limited access to parks, libraries, and grocery stores, all of which require crossing a road that could become more dangerous and congested if chosen for project truck routing motivating further work to find alternatives that avoid this disbenefit/harm.
+You overlay your expected increase in emissions with this map and discuss how your negative impacts add to already high burdens, which motivates additional work to consider ways to mitigate and avoid this impact to the greatest extent possible. - Based on this analysis, you plan to 1) optimize exhaust height to minimize evaporated solvent flow into nearby communities, and 2) convene a series of community meetings to discuss how to plan for and communicate about waste disposal to minimize any potential negative impacts. - As part of a negotiated community benefits agreement, you have agreed to perform the measurement and reporting of these impacts for the duration of the life of the facility (expected to be 20 years), and review this methodology and technological developments every 3 years to determine if changes should be made (e.g., acquisition of new sensors to enable fence-line monitoring as technology improves).